claudiamohh/lightning-tablenet/README.md

 # Marmot Dataset

 The original Marmot dataset contains both English and Chinese annotated pages, but for this model, only the English pages are used.
 Image data is in .bmp (bitmap image file) format and there are 509 different images in the dataset whereas there are 510 column and table masks files.
 However, cleaning up of data is not required as it does not affect the training of model.
-This dataset containing images, column masks and table masks, can be found in the `data` directory in data.zip.
-For more details of the dataset, it can be explored in Marmot_EDA.ipynb.
+This dataset containing images, column masks and table masks, can be found in the `data` directory in `data.zip`.
+For more details of the dataset, it can be explored in `Marmot_EDA.ipynb`.

-In dataset.py, Lightning_MarmotDataset() is used to train the dataset with pytorch lightning.
+In `dataset.py`, Lightning_MarmotDataset() is used to train the dataset with pytorch lightning.

 # Model Weights